viamrobotics/docs/docs/components/input-controller/fake.md

 Configuring a `fake` input controller allows you to test an input controller communicating with your robot, without any physical hardware.

+This controller can have [Controls](../#control-field) defined in `attributes`, but only ever returns a single event on the X axis.
+It behaves like a joystick with the [Event.value](../#event-object) stuck at 0.7.

 ## Configuration

 Refer to the following example configuration for an input controller of model `fake`: